 The main interaction mechanism in the experience is a pinching gesture.
 The user can grab points on the virtual materials with a pinch and move them around in the 3D space.
 A single thumb glove with two small push buttons on the inner thumb was designed to give the user additional input options to better control the material.
 Seen above is one of the earlier iterations of this glove.

-HOW CAN WE USE THESE HYBRID MATERIALS TO FUEL CRAFT INNOVATION?
+HOW CAN THESE HYBRID MATERIALS FUEL CRAFT INNOVATION?

-WHAT KIND OF ROLE WILL THE HANDS PLAY IN THIS HYBRID MAKERSPACE?
+WHAT ROLE WILL THE HANDS PLAY IN THIS HYBRID MAKERSPACE?

 Time is a recurring characteristic of most traditional apprenticeships where a master craftsperson builds a personal relationship with an apprentice to whom he/she passes on their skill and wisdom.
 In Japan, the word Takumi, Japanese for ‘artisan’, is used to refer to master craftsman/woman who has an uncompromising commitment to their work.
 The Takumi spend decades honing their craft and it is said that it takes 60,000 hours of training to become a true Takumi.
 To achieve this level of commitment, the Takumi is said to embrace mindful repetition where crafting becomes intuitive and second nature.